INTRODUCED BY C. Smith

-A BILL FOR AN ACT ENTITLED: "AN ACT establishing parameters for k-12 human sexuality education; REQUIRING A SCHOOL DISTRICT TO OBTAIN WRITTENCONSENT FROM A PARENT ORGUARDIAN BEFORE INSTRUCTING STUDENTS IN HUMAN SEXUALITY EDUCATION; ALLOWING A PARENT OR GUARDIAN OF A CHILD TO REMOVE THE CHILD FROM HUMAN SEXUALITY INSTRUCTION; Providing a DEFINITION of human Sexuality instruction; REQUIRING A SCHOOL DISTRICT TO INFORM A PARENT OR GUARDIAN WHEN EVENTS OR COURSES ON HUMAN SEXUALITY WILL BE HELD OR TAUGHT; PROHIBITING A SCHOOL DISTRICT FROM ALLOWING ANY ABORTION SERVICES PROVIDER TO OFFER MATERIALS OR INSTRUCTION AT A SCHOOL; AMENDING SECTION 20-5-103, MCA; and PROVIDING AN EFFECTIVE DATE."
+A BILL FOR AN ACT ENTITLED: "AN ACT ESTABLISHING PARAMETERS FOR K-12 HUMAN SEXUALITY EDUCATION; ALLOWING A PARENT OR GUARDIAN OF A CHILD TO REMOVE THE CHILD FROM HUMAN SEXUALITY INSTRUCTION; Providing a DEFINITION of human Sexuality instruction; REQUIRING A SCHOOL DISTRICT TO INFORM A PARENT OR GUARDIAN WHEN EVENTS OR COURSES ON HUMAN SEXUALITY WILL BE HELD OR TAUGHT; PROHIBITING A SCHOOL DISTRICT FROM ALLOWING ANY ABORTION SERVICES PROVIDER TO OFFER MATERIALS OR INSTRUCTION AT A SCHOOL; AMENDING SECTION 20-5-103, MCA; and PROVIDING AN EFFECTIVE DATE."

 "20-5-103.
 Compulsory attendance and excuses.
 (1) Except as provided in subsection (2), any parent, guardian, or other person who is responsible for the care of any child who is 7 years of age or older prior to the first day of school in any school fiscal year shall cause the child to attend the school in which the child is enrolled for the school term and each school day in the term prescribed by the trustees of the district until the later of the following dates:

-(2) Any school implementing or maintaining a curriculum, providing materials, or holding an event or assembly that involves human sexual education, human sexuality issues, or information regarding sexual acts at which the district provides human sexuality instruction, whether introduced by school educators, administrators, or officials or by guests invited at the request of the school, shall adopt a policy ensuring parental or guardian notification no less than 48 hours prior to holding an event or assembly or introducing materials for instructional use.
+(2) Any school implementing or maintaining a curriculum, providing materials, or holding an event or assembly at which the district provides human sexuality instruction, whether introduced by school educators, administrators, or officials or by guests invited at the request of the school, shall adopt a policy ensuring parental or guardian notification no less than 48 hours prior to holding an event or assembly or introducing materials for instructional use.

 (4) A school district shall make all curriculum materials used in the district's or school's human sexuality instruction available for public inspection prior to the use of the materials in actual instruction.